tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 Continue through the slides to the oversampling slide.

-* Oversampling is intuitive - if we think one class has too few instances in the training sample, then we should choose more instances from that class for training than we normally would.
+* Oversampling is intuitive.
+If we think one class has too few instances in the training sample, then we should choose more instances from that class for training than we normally would.

-* There are a few ways we can do this; we will talk about two types of oversampling techniques, random and SMOTE (Synthetic Minority Oversampling Technique).
+* There are a few ways to do this; we will talk about two types of oversampling techniques, random and Synthetic Minority Oversampling Technique (SMOTE).
 Random oversampling replicates the existing training set, randomly choosing additional instances of the minority class with replacement until the minority class is equal to the majority class in size.
-SMOTE generates synthetic data by first identifying cluster centers in the minority data and then randomly introducing variations to those centers to create new instances.
+SMOTE generates synthetic data by first identifying cluster centers in the minority data, and then randomly introducing variations to those centers to create new instances.

 * Random oversampling is more likely to create overfitting problems in the model, due to the lack of variation in the repeated instances.

-Open the notebook and walk through the cells one by one.
+Open the notebook and walk through the cells, one by one.

 * First, we implement random oversampling on the generated dataset.
-One important note is that prior to the oversampling process, we want to split up the data into training and test sets as we would normally do.
-This is because even though we would like the *training* set to be oversampled to account for imbalance, we should always make sure that the *test* set to be "real" - that is, data that actually is actually observed.
+One important note is that prior to the oversampling process, we want to split up the data into training and test sets as we normally would.
+This is because even though we would like the *training* set to be oversampled to account for imbalance, we should always make sure that the *test* set is "real"-that is, data that actually is actually observed.
 We would not want to oversample the entire dataset.

 * This initial train-test split gives us the following imbalanced data.

 ![overs_1](Images/overs_1.PNG)

-* Note that we specify a random_state parameter for the random oversampler so that the sampling is replicable - if we want to repeat the same "random" oversampling, we just need to specify the same random_state in the future.
+* Note that we specify a random_state parameter for the random oversampler so that the sampling is replicable-if we want to repeat the same "random" oversampling, we just need to specify the same random_state in the future.

 * After oversampling, we can see that the two classes are now balanced.